Stan Musial: 1960–1963

 Based on his 1959 performance, Musial accepted a pay cut in 1960 from his previous $100,000 salary to $80,000.
 He was eager to prove that his mediocre performance was the result of improper physical conditioning, and he enlisted the help of Walter Eberhardt, Saint Louis University's director of physical education.
 In June 1960, newspaper articles began speculating that Musial would soon retire, yet he finished the season with a .275 batting average.
 He addressed the speculation in September, confirming that he would play again in 1961.
 His .288 batting average that season reaffirmed his decision.
 In 1962, Musial posted a .330 batting average, good for third in the batting race, with 19 homers and 82 RBI.
 As a pinch-hitter, he had 14 base hits in 19 at-bats (.737).
 Along the way, he established new NL career marks for hits and RBI.
 That same year on July 8, the 41-year-old Musial became the oldest player ever to hit three home runs in one game.

 The Cardinals began 1963 by winning 10 of their first 15 games, as Musial posted a .237 batting average.
 He set a new major league record for career extra-base hits on May 8 and improved his batting average to .277 by the end of the month.
-Making his 20th All-Star appearance and 24th All-Star Game appearance on July 9, 1963, he pinch-hit in the fifth inning.
+Making his 20th All-Star appearance and playing in his 24th All-Star Game on July 9, 1963, he pinch-hit in the fifth inning.
 Asked by general manager Bing Devine on July 26 what his plans were, Musial said that he would retire at season's end.
 He waited until the Cardinals team picnic on August 12 to publicly announce his decision, hopeful he could retire on a winning note.